msandt3/msandt3.github.io/_posts/2015-07-12-blog-setup-and-basic-styling.markdown

 # Going Forward

 It was a fun exercise getting the new site up and running but there were several pitfalls in the process that I thought I could adress going forward.
 First, I'd like to get SASS in the pipeline somewhere.
-Jekyll and Github Pages don't support SASS by default so I'd probably have to include that with a task runner like Gulp or Grunt.
-Second, registering my my own domain name and liking the Github pages served site to there.
-This would require some CNAME manipulation but I feel as though it would be a worthwhile effort.
+Jekyll actually supports SASS by default and nesting selectors was something I really missed, even for the minimal amount of CSS I touched in getting this project up and running.

 [old-site]: /assets/images/posts/old-personal-site.png